pedrofausto/ebpf_studies/README.md

         $ sudo apt install -y clang llvm golang make

 ## Compiling
-*Using the code from the cgroups directory as example for the rest of this MAKEFILE*
+### without libbpf-bootstrap
+*The following example is based on the code within the cgroups folder*

 You may use the Makefile to compile the source code as simples as:
 `make`